CURRICULUM

 ※ Class style (In principle, face-to-face) of this course depends on instructor.
 For details, please contact him/her directly.

-0BXB426 Special Seminars in Humanics IIIb 2 1.0 3 - 5 FallABC by request Kawaguchi Atsushi Special Seminars in Humanics IIIb engages the students in the journal club of the particular laboratory which offers the specialized area of study that the students will aspire to focus on.
+0BXB426 Special Seminars in Humanics IIIb 2 1.0 3 - 5 FallABC by request Academic Advisors of the Doctoral Program in Humanics Special Seminars in Humanics IIIb engages the students in the journal club of the particular laboratory which offers the specialized area of study that the students will aspire to focus on.
 Featuring the latest original research papers, the students should be able to understand the research objectives, methods, and results, and also have advanced discussions on the meanings, problems, and issues facing the research.
 Identical to 02RE826.

 Lecture is conducted in English.